Mesterolone: Availability

 Mesterolone is available widely throughout the world, including in the United Kingdom, Australia, and South Africa, as well as many non-English-speaking countries.
 It is not available in the United States, Canada, or New Zealand.
 The drug has never been marketed in the United States.

 Legal status

 Mesterolone, along with other AAS, is a schedule III controlled substance in the United States under the Controlled Substances Act and a schedule IV controlled substance in Canada under the Controlled Drugs and Substances Act.

 Research

 In one small scale clinical trial of depressed patients, an improvement of symptoms which included anxiety, lack of drive and desire was observed.
 In patients with dysthymia, unipolar, and bipolar depression significant improvement was observed.
-In this series of studies, mesterolone lead to a significant decrease in luteinizing hormone and testosterone levels.
+In this series of studies, mesterolone lead to a significant decrease in luteinizing hormone and testosterone levels.(in doses higher than 50mg).
 In another study, 100 mg mesterolone cipionate was administered twice monthly.
 With regards to plasma testosterone levels, there was no difference between the treated versus untreated group, and baseline luteinizing hormone levels were minimally affected.